MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 ### 2.6: Monitor and review logs

 **Guidance**: Enable Azure Activity Log diagnostic settings as well as the diagnostic settings for your Azure App Service resources and send the logs to a Log Analytics workspace.

 Perform queries in Log Analytics to search terms, identify trends, analyze patterns, and provide many other insights based on the collected data.

 Enable Application Insights for your Azure App Service web apps and to collect log, performance, and error data.
 You can view the telemetry data collected by Application Insights within the Azure portal.

 If you have deployed Azure Web Application Firewall (WAF), you can monitor attacks against your web applications by using a real-time WAF log.
 The log is integrated with Azure Monitor to track WAF alerts and easily monitor trends.

+Microsoft Azure Sentinel is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution.
+It is available to connect to various data sources and connectors, as based on business requirements.

-Optionally, you may enable and on-board data to Azure Sentinel or a third-party SIEM.
+Optionally, you may enable and on-board data a third-party SIEM like Barracuda in Azure Marketplace

 * [How to enable diagnostic settings for Azure Activity Log](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings-legacy)